 But when we checked in, I was disappointed.
-Yes, there was some knotty pine wood that offered a bit of western homeyness.
-But I had been lead me to believe there would be sort of a museum, packed with memorabilia.
-I had hoped for a chatty desk clerk with lots of stories.
+Yes, there was some knotty pine wood, that offered a bit of western homeyness.
+But I had been led to believe there would be sort of a museum, packed with memorabilia.
+I had hoped for a chatty desk clerk, with lots of stories.

 Ahh!
 A Place to Relax